zuzanaj/haddocking.github.io/education/HADDOCK-24/HADDOCK-binding-sites-24/index.md

 </a>

 <a class="prompt prompt-info">
 **Note:** You can repeat the same analysis for a full docking run if you are interested.
-For this download the full run archives using the download-run-data-full.csh script in the runs directory (about 6GB of compressed data!).
+For this download the full run archives using the download-run-data-full-h24.csh script in the runs directory (about 6GB of compressed data!).
 </a>
 <a class="prompt prompt-info">
 But instead you also only look at the encoded contacts statistics in the PDB file provided in the runs directory: AcrB-rifampicin-surface-full-contacts.pdb.